COURAGE & CONFIDENCE - ST MADELEINE SOPHIE BARAT

 Summer school takes place in the first week of the Summer holidays, and it solely aimed at the new Year 7 intake that year.
 This gives girls a unique experience in getting to know each other, staff and the school buildings, in a calm, relaxed and fun environment.

 Activities include Music, Dance, Swimming, Computer Science and Art to name a few.
-There is also a whole day visit to Beamish Museum to end the week.
 The Summer School is highly recommended for girls coming to join us in September, but places are limited and fill quickly.
 You will receive an application form in the post with your admissions pack.

 Tours of our School